minhajazmi/wt21-schedule-n/README.md

 ## Acknowledgements
 - This quiz was based on [](https://).
-- Many thanks to TechLabs Berlin Team
+- Many thanks to the TechLabs Berlin Team

 ## Contact